afra-alishahi/afra-alishahi.github.io/index.md

 - Yevgen Matusevych, Afra Alishahi and Ad Backus (2017). <a href="https://www.cambridge.org/core/journals/bilingualism-language-and-cognition/article/impact-of-first-and-second-language-exposure-on-learning-second-language-constructions/929E4ECD21F6647A281992B2858EEFA7">The impact of first and second language exposure on learning second language constructions</a>. <i>Bilingualism: Language and Cognition</i>, 20(1), 128–149.
 - Yeven Matusevych, Afra Alishahi and Ad Backus (2016). <a href="https://www.tandfonline.com/doi/full/10.1080/23273798.2016.1200732">Modeling verb selection within argument structure constructions</a>. <i>Language, Cognition and Neuroscience</i>, 31(10), 1215–1244.
 - Ákos Kádár, Grzegorz Chrupała, Afra Alishahi (2016). <a href="http://grzegorz.chrupala.me/papers/tal-2014.pdf">Learning word meanings from images of natural scenes</a>. <i>Traitement Automatique des Langues (TAL)</i>, Special Issue on "Natural Language Processing and Cognition".
-- Moinuddin M. Haque, Paul Vogt, Afra Alishahi and Emiel Krahmer (2016). <a href="https://mindmodeling.org/cogsci2016/papers/0095/index.html">A connectionist model for automatic generation of child-adult interaction patterns.
+- Moinuddin M. Haque, Paul Vogt, Afra Alishahi and Emiel Krahmer (2016). <a href="https://mindmodeling.org/cogsci2016/papers/0095/index.html">A connectionist model for automatic generation of child-adult interaction patterns</a>.
 In <i>Proceedings of the 38th Annual Conference of the Cognitive Science Society</i>, Philadelphia, Pennsylvania.
 - Grzegorz Chrupała, Ákos Kádár and Afra Alishahi (2015). <a href="http://www.aclweb.org/anthology/P/P15/P15-2019.pdf">Learning language through pictures</a>.
 In <i>Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics (ACL)</i>.
 - Yevgen Matusevych, Afra Alishahi and Ad Backus (2015). <a href="https://mindmodeling.org/cogsci2015/papers/0270/index.html">Distributional determinants of learning argument structure constructions in first and second language</a>.
 In <i>Proceedings of the 37th Annual Conferene of the Cognitive Science Society</i>, Pasadena, USA.
 - Afra Alishahi (2014). <a href="https://doi.org/10.1515/tl-2014-0002">Lifecycle of a probabilistic construction</a>. <i>Theoretical Linguistics</i>, 40:1-2, 77-88.